Chandelier (song): Music video

 The music video for "Chandelier" was released on 6 May 2014, featuring then-11-year-old dancer Maddie Ziegler.
 In the video, Ziegler wears a medium-length blonde wig matching the one that Sia used to promote the album.
 Throughout the video, Ziegler performs an interpretive dance in a deserted, dirty apartment "while spinning, kicking, leaping, crawling, falling, twirling and hiding herself behind window drapes".
 An alternative one-take version of the clip was released in June 2014.
 Sia had seen Ziegler on Dance Moms and asked her to appear in the video via Twitter.
 The video was directed by Sia and Daniel Askill, shot by cinematographer Sebastian Winterø and was choreographed by Ryan Heffington.
 Ziegler shared her thoughts about the choreography with New York magazine:

 I like the whole dance.
 It was really different and weird for me, because I usually don't, you know, be a crazy person every time.
 It was so fun to do and it was really out of the box and it expanded me a lot, because I'm used to competition dances where you're like, "Point your legs!"
 But this time it was like, you just need to let go and feel it.

 The choreography was praised by media outlets; an editor from The Guardian wrote that Ziegler "dances with such impressive flexibility".
 Nolan Feenay from Time magazine commented that the dance moves in the video could be the best dance routine of 2014.

 "Chandelier" won the ARIA Award for Best Video at the ARIA Music Awards of 2014.
-"Chandelier" received nominations at the MTV Video Music Awards for Video of the Year and Best Choreography, and ultimately won the latter.
+The song received nominations at the MTV Video Music Awards for Video of the Year and Best Choreography, and ultimately won the latter.
 It was also nominated for a 2015 Grammy Award for Best Music Video.
 The video went viral on YouTube and became the seventh most-watched video on the video-sharing website of 2014.
-As of May 2022, it has received over 2.5 billion views and was, at one point, the 13th most viewed YouTube video of all time.
-It has since moved down to being outside the top 40 most viewed YouTube videos of all time.
+As of September 2025, it has received over 2.8 billion views and was, at one point, the 13th most viewed YouTube video ever.
 As of January 2015, Billboard ranked the video at number 12 on the list of the 20 best of the 2010s (so far).
 Both Rolling Stone magazine and Spin magazine named it the Best Music Video of 2014.
 VH1 listed it first among the "most groundbreaking" videos of 2014.
 In 2016, several items related to the "Chandelier" video were introduced into the "Right Here, Right Now" exhibit of the Rock and Roll Hall of Fame.
 In 2018, Billboard ranked the video the 18th best music video of the 21st century.